 If your insurer has discouraged you from making a claim or denied your existing claim, you need an experienced attorney on your side to secure fair compensation for your losses.
-Our Florida attorneys at Schlesinger Law Offices, P.A. have dedicated our careers to helping our clients seek justice, particularly when insurance companies have failed to recognize the merit of their claims.
+Our Fort Lauderdale insurance lawyers at Schlesinger Law Offices, P.A. have dedicated our careers to helping our clients seek justice, particularly when insurance companies have failed to recognize the merit of their claims.
 By performing a comprehensive policy review, we can identify when you are covered – and then represent your interests in any negotiations or litigation with the insurer.

 I can't thank the team of lawyers from Schlesinger Law Firm for their high quality of professionalism and persistence in pursuing my lawsuit.
 They always made me feel part of their family.